Get to Know the Rural and Critical Land Preservation Program

-There are a many federal and state land protection programs that have one primary requirement: a local funding match.
-The Rural and Critical Program allows Beaufort County to bring these dollars home.
+There are a many federal and state land protection programs that can match funding and maximize land conservation.
+The Rural and Critical Program dollars serve as a “local match” to state and federal programs and allows Beaufort County to bring these dollars home.
 As example, in 2010,100% of USDA Farm and Ranchland Protection Program (FRPP) dollars allotted for South Carolina came to Beaufort County.
-Through USDA, Department of Defense, and other matching sources including municipalities, the Program has doubled local tax dollars to effectively and dramatically increase land protection.
+Through USDA, Department of Defense, SC Conservation Bank and other matching sources including municipalities, the Program has doubled local tax dollars to effectively and dramatically increase land protection.

 Environmental Benefits of Land Preservation

-Protects water quality.
-The Program is actively targeting land protection on land that buffers sensitive rivers and streams throughout the County.
-In the last 20 years, Beaufort County has seen the majority of its waterways listed as impaired.
+Water Quality: The Program actively targets land protection on land near sensitive waterways throughout the County.
+In the last 20 years, some Beaufort County waterways have been listed as impaired.
 Land protection is the single most effective technique in protecting and restoring water quality.
-The Program serves as the most flexible and adaptable tool the County has to protect its marine resources.
+The Program serves as the most flexible and adaptable tool the County has to protect its freshwater, estuarine, and marine resources.

-Provides homes and habitat for wildlife.
-The Program protects vital “habitat” for native flora and fauna.
-Bobcats, coyotes, migratory songbirds, endangered species – such as the Bald Eagle or the mighty Woodstork are just a few of the species benefiting from land protection.
+Wildlife Habitat: The Program protects vital habitat for native flora and fauna and provides connections between various habitats.
+Bobcats, coyotes, migratory songbirds, endangered species – such as the Bald Eagle or the Woodstork are just a few of the species benefiting from land protection.
 The Program also protects the unique plant communities that host this diverse array of wildlife, weaving an intricate ecosystem unlike anywhere else in the world.

 Life, Culture, and Historical Benefits of Land Preservation

-Preserves history.
-Beaufort County has preserved sites dating to its early Native American occupation (Altamaha), civil war sites (Fort Frederick), the Spanish American War facilities (Fort Fremont) among others.
+Historical Structures: Beaufort County RCLP program preserved sites dating to its early Native American occupation (Altamaha), civil war sites (Fort Frederick), the Spanish American War facilities (Fort Fremont) among others.
 Program funding to preserve these significant historic treasures provides accessibility to real pieces of history for future generations.

-Preserve jobs.
-The Program partners with the Department of Defense to preserve land surrounding the Marine Corps Air Station-Beaufort in northern Beaufort County – – a vital economic driver for this region.
+Jobs.
+The Program partners with the Department of Defense to protect land surrounding the Marine Corps Air Station-Beaufort in northern Beaufort County – – a vital economic driver for this region.
+Land protection prevents incompatible land uses, such as high-density housing.
 The Program’s partnership with the air station helps to ensure our base won’t be closed in the future, keeping jobs on the ground and jets in the air.

-Increase jobs.
 The Program’s protected properties put the “eco” in eco-tourism, allowing Beaufort County to be competitive in one of the leading industries in the world.
-Preserving our landscape with small parcels, or large landscapes, continues to brand Beaufort County as a “preservation destination”, defining and differentiating us as a tourism leader.
+Protection our landscape with small parcels for water access, or large landscapes for wildlife habitat and farms, continues to brand Beaufort County as a “conservation destination”, defining and differentiating us as a tourism leader.

 Keep agri-business.
 The purchase of conservation easements on rural land keeps farmers farming.
-Whether it directly supports “land rich cash poor” farmers, or indirectly reduces development pressure (and therefore property taxes) for rural areas, the purchase of easements in rural areas ensures farmers are able to continue working their land.
+Whether it directly supports farmers or indirectly reduces development pressure (and therefore property taxes) for rural areas, the purchase of easements in rural areas ensures farmers are able to continue working their land.
 Protected land around Penn School Historic District – home to the campus of the Penn School and now the Penn Center – on the sea island of St. Helena.

 Preserves way of life.

-The Program is protecting large tracts of land to alleviate inconsistent development pressure, which typically forces small rural landowner to pay higher taxes.
-Often, rural residents are forced to sell their land to avoid high tax bills, in turn leading to more development – a perpetual cycle that erodes the character of our rural communities.
+The Program protects large tracts of land to alleviate inconsistent development patterns, like a gated community in the middle of a rural area, Suburban sprawl can oftentimes force small rural landowner to pay higher taxes.
+Often rural residents are forced to sell their land to avoid high tax bills, in turn leading to more development – a perpetual cycle that erodes the character of our rural communities.
 Maintaining rural character and way of life is vital to Beaufort County.